thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 }
 ```

-For post or delete requests, params are sent through a map[string]interface{}:

 https://docs.ftx.com/#place-order

 Structs for unmarshalling the data are made exactly the same way as the previous functions

+For efficiency a json - go converter can be used: https://mholt.github.io/json-to-go/

 ```go
 type OrderData struct {
 	CreatedAt     time.Time `json:"createdAt"`